CanntAim/pathway/README.md

 ```

 <h2>Reporting Bugs</h2>
-Bugs should be filed in issues section.
+Bugs should be filed in the issues section.